OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-using-f12-developer-tools-on-windows-10.md

 # Debug add-ins using F12 developer tools on Windows 10

 The F12 developer tools included in Windows 10 help you debug, test, and speed up your webpages.
 You can also use them to develop and debug Office Add-ins, if you are not using an IDE like Visual Studio, or if you need to investigate a problem while running your add-in outside the IDE.
 You can start the F12 developer tools after your add-in is running.
+This article describes how to use the Debugger tool from the F12 developer tools in Windows 10 to test your Office Add-in.

 > [!NOTE]
 > The instructions in this article cannot be used to debug an Outlook add-in that uses Execute Functions.
 To debug an Outlook add-in that uses Execute Functions, we recommend that you attach to Visual Studio in script mode or to some other script debugger.

-This article shows how you how to use the Debugger tool from the F12 developer tools in Windows 10 to test your Office Add-in.
-You can test add-ins from AppSource or add-ins that you have added from other locations.
-The F12 tools display in a separate window and do not use Visual Studio.

-> [!NOTE]
-> The Debugger is part of the F12 developer tools in Windows 10 and Internet Explorer.
-Earlier versions of Windows do not include the Debugger.

 ## Prerequisites